History of the Miami Marlins: 1997: First World Series title

 In addition to hiring Leyland as manager, the Marlins signed third baseman Bobby Bonilla, outfielder Moisés Alou, and pitcher Alex Fernandez to lucrative free-agent contracts, raising expectations to levels far beyond anything in franchise history.

 The Marlins franchise got its second no-hitter from ace Kevin Brown on June 10, 1997.
 Brown nearly had the perfect game, but he hit the Giants' Marvin Benard with a pitch in the 8th inning when Benard attempted to bunt.
 With Brown, Leiter, and Fernandez heading the rotation, and Robb Nen closing out games, the Marlins' staff was almost systematic during their regular season run.
 In 1997, the Marlins finished nine games back of the Division Champion Atlanta Braves, but earned the wild card berth.
-Veteran additions such as LF Moisés Alou, 3B Bobby Bonilla, and trade-deadline additions Darren Daulton and Jim Eisenreich added experience and clutch hits.
+Veteran additions such as left fielder Moisés Alou, third baseman Bobby Bonilla, and trade-deadline additions Darren Daulton and Jim Eisenreich added experience and clutch hits.
 Talented young stars Luis Castillo (2B) and Édgar Rentería (SS) comprised one of the best double play combos in the League.
 Castillo did not perform to expectations offensively, and was replaced by Craig Counsell before the playoffs began.
 The Marlins swept the San Francisco Giants 3–0 in the National League Division Series, and then went on to beat the Atlanta Braves 4–2 in the National League Championship Series, overcoming the loss of Alex Fernandez to a torn rotator cuff, and Kevin Brown to a virus.
 Brown's place was taken in Game 5 by rookie pitcher Liván Hernández, who had earned a spot in the rotation in the second half of the season, but was not in the rotation during the postseason.
 Hernandez struck out 15 Braves and outdueled multiple Cy Young Award winner Greg Maddux to a 2–1 victory and a 3–2 series lead.
 Brown returned to the mound for Game 6, pitching a complete game victory to secure the Marlins their first-ever National League pennant.
 The underdog Marlins went on to face the Cleveland Indians in the 1997 World Series, and won in seven games.
 In Game 7, Craig Counsell's sacrifice fly in the bottom of the ninth tied the game at 2, then, with the bases loaded and two outs in the bottom of the 11th, Édgar Rentería's soft liner glanced off the glove of Cleveland pitcher Charles Nagy and into center field to score Counsell and give the Marlins the win.